22.214.171.124 The designated Engineering Technical Authority(s) shall define the content requirements for software documents or records.

 The recommended practices and guidelines for the content of different types of software activities (whether stand-alone or condensed into one or more project level or software documents or electronic files) are defined in NASA-HDBK-2203.
 The Center defined content should address prescribed content, format, maintenance instructions, and submittal requirements for all software related records.
-The designated Engineering Technical Authority for software approves the required software content for projects within their scope of authority.
+The designated Technical Authority for software approves the required software content for projects within their scope of authority.
 Electronic submission of data deliverables is preferred.
 “Software records should be in accordance with NPR 7120.5, NPD 2810.1, NPR 2800.1 and NPR 2810.1.”

-Software development requiresdocumentation and implementation.
-Software development activities require decisions and work results (e.g., requirements, design, outcome of reviews, etc.) to be captured as building blocks throughout the software life cycle.
+Software development requires documentation and implementation.
+Software development activities require decisions and work results (e.g., requirements, design, the outcome of reviews, etc.) to be captured as building blocks throughout the software life cycle.
 Software developers and software acquisitions need to know what documentation expectations exist for a development project.
 Having defined and approved content descriptions for project documentation allows these needs and more to be met.

 Center-specific, ETA-approved documentation descriptions for software-related records include the following basic elements:

 - Specific content – list and description of expected content; topics with descriptions of material and information to be addressed and included in the document.

 - Content format – format of specified content within the document itself; the structure of the document; document layout.

 - Maintenance instructions – guidelines for when (frequency, criteria) and how the document is to be updated, revised, kept current with project progress and activities; may include recommendations regarding who is to perform the maintenance activities.